openafsfoundation/openafsfoundation.org/about/tasks/index.md

 ## OpenAFS Foundation Tasks ##

 The OpenAFS Foundation, Inc., assists OpenAFS users and OpenAFS developers by handling all matters other than software development and documentation, so the developers can focus on what they do best: maximizing the utilization of OpenAFS technology and improving the software for the public good, repectively.
-The following are services and options that are available.

 Those familiar with non-profit terminology will recognize most of The Foundation's services as "fiscal sponsorship services."
 This term is not particularly well known in the OpenAFS community, and many are confused by that term.
 However, if you are familiar with what a fiscal sponsor typically does in the non-profit sector, the term does fit many of the services that The Foundation provides for members of the OpenAFS community.
-To clarify, we offer the following descriptions:
+To clarify, we offer the following service descriptions:

 ### Tax-Deductible, Earmarked Donations ###